 So which lenders will accept spray foam insulation?

-As mortgage and equity release advisers, we have access to tools that provide data on the lending criteria of most There is now only one equity release lenders who may consider properties with this type of insulation, but they insist it is the open cell Icynene type, and that the installers provided a written long-term guarantee against failure of the foam.
-Ultimately, acceptance of the property for lending purposes would only be with their Valuer’s approval.
+As mortgage and equity release advisers, we have access to tools that provide data on the lending criteria of most However, since February 2022 there are now NO equity release lenders who will consider properties with this type of insulation.

 So what should you do?

 Also, don’t forget that the resale prospects for the property are likely to be badly affected by the installation of spray foam insulation due to the lack of availability of mortgage funding.
 If problems with the foam get worse in the future, it could be that only a cash buyer will be able to buy your home.

 Source: which.co.uk Oct 2020